 Jean-Paul Dumond (IRG) and Eric Hergon (EFS)

-Although the hypothesis of donation as a language has been posited (Godbout 1996; Pierre 2010), deriving from work in structural anthropology and semiology, it has, to our knowledge, never been developed.
+Although the hypothesis of donation as a language has been expressed (Godbout 1996; Pierre 2010), deriving from work in structural anthropology and semiology, it has, to our knowledge, never been developed.
 In view of current work on donation, especially within sociology, the hypothesis has, however, two major advantages.
 Firstly, it unfetters the interpretation of donation from the impasse of non-remuneration.
 Secondly, it enables light to be shed on the message for which donation serves as the vehicle.
 The purpose of the research is to explore the characteristics of donation as a language, namely:

 The method involves analysing the characteristics of donation as a language in four different situation:

-The research work in this axis aims at understanding the dynamics of transformation at work at the institutional, organizational and individual levels and the interrelations between them, with a view to supporting organisations undergoing these changes.
-Previously concerned mainly with consumer resistance and changing markets, the research carried out over the period is organized around three sets of contributions that increasingly included questions on the impact of the introduction of digital technologies on actors' competences, the decision-making modalities and the management, but also its teaching.
+The research work in this axis aims at understanding the dynamics of transformation at work at institutional, organizational and individual levels and the interrelations between them, with a view to supporting organisations undergoing these changes.
+Previously concerned mainly with consumer resistance and changing markets, the research carried out over the period is organized around three sets of contributions that increasingly included questions on the impact of the introduction of digital technologies on actors' competences, the decision-making modalities and of management, but also of its teaching.

 The researches carried out within this axis are organized into sub-themes: